blazQ/mpi-word-count/README.md

 The main executable has a very simple structure, omitting the details regarding args parsing and MPI Initialization.
 I'll give you a bird-eye look at what the main does, and then go into details in the following sections.

-The first thing we do is commiting an MPI_Datatype, histogram_element_dt, which is used in order to transfer the local results to the master at the end of the program.
+The first thing we do is commit an MPI_Datatype, histogram_element_dt, which is used to transfer the local results to the master at the end of the program.

 ```c
  MPI_Datatype histogram_element_dt;
  MPI_Type_create_histogram(&histogram_element_dt);
 ```

-Then, we proceed to analyze the files in the directory passed as argument, creating a list of file elements.
+Then, we proceed to analyze the files in the directory passed as an argument, creating a list of file elements.

-This list of files is used in order to generate the workload, which is done independently by each processor, in order to avoid wasting time waiting for the master to finish.
+This list of files is used to generate the workload, which is done independently by each processor, to avoid wasting time waiting for the master to finish.
 This can be done assuming that the generated list of files maintains the same order, which is true if all processors run on the same OS.

 To generalize this behaviour, we can simply sort the file list before generating the workload.

 Details on workload generation can be found in the following section.

-After generating the workload, each process accesses its list of chunks and proceed to count their words, saving for each special chunk their respective first and last word.
+After generating the workload, each process accesses its list of chunks and proceeds to count their words, saving for each special chunk their respective first and last word.
-Results of the counting are stored in an hashtable called dict.
+The results of the counting are stored in a hashtable called dict.

 After counting words in every chunk, we simply need to synchronize the results with our peers, to avoid losing words in between chunks: